 - B. The eligible employee at the time of retirement qualifies for and applies for a full, unreduced retirement annuity (other than a deferred annuity), based on a minimum of ten (10) years of Hennepin County service, from an approved Minnesota public service retirement program. - C. The eligible employee at the time of retirement qualifies for and applies for a retirement annuity (other than a deferred annuity), from an approved Minnesota public service retirement program with at least twenty-five (25) years of covered service, at least ten (10) of which must have been with Hennepin County. - Subd.
-2a Eligibility for Minneapolis Public Library (MPL) Employees.
-All persons employed in a regular position by the Minneapolis Library Board who are transferred to Hennepin County employment as a regular employee as a result of a merger between the Hennepin County and Minneapolis library systems are eligible to participate in the ERHIP.
-Former MPL employees may also exercise their right to opt-out of the ERHIP as provided in subdivision 3, provided they do so by July 1, 2008, or 30 days after the effective date of the merger, whichever date is later.
-Former MPL employees transferred to Hennepin County as a result of a merger shall not receive credit for their years of service at MPL for purposes of determining eligibility for the ERHIP.
-Only time spent in service while employed by Hennepin County as a regular employee will count towards determining eligibility for the ERHIP. - Subd.
 3 Opt-out.
 Employees eligible to participate in the ERHIP may opt out of the program.
 Employees desiring to opt-out elected in writing prior to July 1, 2008, whether they would maintain their current retiree insurance benefit, or opt out of the ERHIP and participate in the Health Care Savings Plan (HCSP) option.
 This was a one-time, irrevocable election.
 Employees who did not make an election in writing prior to July 1, 2008, are deemed to have elected to retain their current retiree insurance benefit under the ERHIP.
-If an employee who is eligible for ERHIP based on hire date becomes part of the bargaining unit and has not previously had the opportunity to opt-out, such employee shall be given the opportunity at a time which is mutually agreed upon by the EMPLOYER and the UNION. - Subd.
+If an employee who is eligible for ERHIP based on hire date becomes part of the bargaining unit and has not previously had the opportunity to opt-out, such employee shall be given the opportunity at a time which is mutually agreed upon by the EMPLOYER and the UNION.

+Subd.
 4. No Guarantee of Future Benefit.
 Nothing in this section shall be construed to be a guarantee of future retiree health insurance benefits beyond the expiration date of this AGREEMENT.
-The EMPLOYER and the Union (or in the case of an unit of essential employees, an interest arbitrator) reserve the right during subsequent negotiations to modify, amend, or terminate, in whole or in part, this ERHIP.
+The EMPLOYER and the Union (or in the case of a unit of essential employees, an interest arbitrator) reserve the right during subsequent negotiations to modify, amend, or terminate, in whole or in part, this ERHIP.
 In the event the union is decertified as the exclusive representative, the EMPLOYER may, at any time after the expiration of this AGREEMENT, modify, amend, or terminate, in whole or in part, this ERHIP.

-Section 6.
+Section 7.
 Health Care Savings Plan (HCSP)

 - Subd.
 1. Establishment of HCSP.
-A Health Care Savings Plan (HCSP) is established to enable Hennepin County employees to save money on a pre-tax basis to pay post-County employment medical, dental and vision expenses and/or insurance premiums.
+A Health Care Savings Plan (HCSP) is established to enable Hennepin County employees to save money on a pre-tax basis to pay post-County employment medical, dental and vision expenses and/or health insurance premiums.
 EMPLOYER and employee contributions designated below shall be deposited with a HCSP provider selected by the EMPLOYER.
-The County and the HCSP provider may establish appropriate policies and procedures to implement and administer the HCSP that are not inconsistent with the requirements of this section. - Subd.
+The EMPLOYER and the HCSP provider may establish appropriate policies and procedures to implement and administer the HCSP that are not inconsistent with the requirements of this section. - Subd.
 2 Eligibility.
 Only regular and temporary Unclassified benefits-eligible employees are eligible to participate in the HCSP.
-Employees hired, re-hired or re-instated on or after January 1, 2008, unrepresented employees newly hired or REHIRED between January 1, 2007, and December 31, 2007, who become part of the bargaining unit after December 31, 2007, and employees that exercised their right to opt-out of the ERHIP, are required to participate in the HCSP.
+Employees hired or re-hired on or after January 1, 2008, unrepresented employee newly hired or REHIRED between January 1, 2007, and December 31, 2007, who become part of the bargaining unit after December 31, 2007, and employees that exercised their right to opt-out of the ERHIP, are required to participate in the HCSP. - Subd.
+3. Employee Contribution.
+Eligible employees shall contribute one percent (1%) of their salary on a per pay period basis to the HCSP. - Subd.
+4. County Contribution.
+The EMPLOYER shall make the following annual contributions to an eligible employee's HCSP account beginning in 2009.
+The EMPLOYER'S annual lump sum contribution shall be made the second paycheck in February of each year in the amount determined by the service threshold as of December 31 of the same calendar year.